bjj/traefik-avahi-helper/README.md

 ## Acknowledgement

-This uses and borrows heavily from [mdns-publisher](https://github.com/alticelabs/mdns-publisher)
+This uses and borrows heavily from [mdns-publisher](https://github.com/carlosefr/mdns-publisher) but is based on [a fork with A record support](https://github.com/bjj/mdns-publisher)